-The idea of the plan is that with a zero-based budget, you know exactly where the money is going and that you don’t worry about the amount of certain costs.
-This puts you in control of your financial spending and you can assess purchases and needs more closely, ensuring that you don’t get into financial difficulty again.
+The idea of the plan is that with a zero-based budget, you know exactly where the money is going and that you don’t worry about the number of certain costs.
+This puts you in control of your financial spending, and you can assess purchases and needs more closely, ensuring that you don’t get into financial difficulty again.

 The Benefits of Zero-based Budgeting

 The obvious benefit of zero-based budgeting is that you’re running your personal finance based on your actual income.
-Therefore, you can build a financial lifestyle that allows you to have all the essentials plus some luxuries well within your means.
-You don’t overspend, nor do you scrimp when there is no need to.
+Therefore, you can build a financial lifestyle that allows you to have all the essentials and luxuries well within your means.
+As a result, you don’t overspend, nor do you scrimp when there is no need to.

-Another benefit of zero-based budgeting is that it allows you to allocate money towards saving funds and investments that can help you when times are tough.
+Another benefit of zero-based budgeting is that it allows you to allocate money towards saving funds and investments to help you when times are tough.

 Finally, zero-based budgeting allows you to lose the panic when there are large expenses.
 A classic example would be rent or mortgages.
-These can be some of the biggest expenses you have in a month and people can sometimes panic when they see those expenses leave their account.
-However, if you know there’s some more money in the account that’s allocated for food and other items, then you won’t worry so much.
+These can be some of the biggest expenses you have in a month, and people can sometimes panic when they see those expenses leave their accounts.
+However, if you know there’s some more money in the account allocated for food and other items, you won’t worry so much.

 What Tools Do You Need for Zero-based Budgeting?